Wenvoe Quarry: Nearby features

-Coed-y-Cymdda was an archaeological site that was excavated prior to its destruction by quarrying operations in 1978–1980.
-It was an earthwork hill-slope enclosure dating from the late Bronze Age, located on the southwest-facing flank of the ridge that now hosts the Wenvoe Quarry.
+Coed-y-Cymdda was an archaeological site comprising an earthwork hill-slope enclosure dating from the late Bronze Age, located on the southwest-facing flank of the ridge that now hosts the Wenvoe Quarry.
+The archaeological site was excavated prior to its destruction by quarrying operations in 1978–1980.
 Archaeological finds indicated activity on the site until the Roman period.

 A pair of lime kilns, presumably those recorded in the Ordnance Survey map of 1885, are located adjacent to the quarry entrance.
 The kiln draw arches were re-faced and incorporated into the wall of the quarry, although the chambers have partially collapsed.

 The Wenvoe Iron Ore Mine was a small mining operation located on the northeast flank of the ridge, facing the Cwrt-yr-Ala road.
 The operation mined haematite intermittently in the mid to late 1800s, by both surface (opencast) and underground workings, the latter accessed by several levels.
 An inclined mineral tramway accessed the surface workings high on the ridge.
 In 1979, as quarrying progressed, the Alps Quarry broke into the underground iron ore workings.
 Few remains of the mine are visible today.

 The main line of the Barry Railway opened in 1889, running from Trehafod in the Rhondda valley to Barry.
 It was chiefly a mineral railway, carrying large volumes of coal to be shipped from Barry Docks, although it also carried sparse passenger services.
 There was a station at Wenvoe.
 The main line ran for part of its length through the Wenvoe Tunnel, which had its southern portal approximately 250 m southwest of the present quarry entrance.
 The line was closed in 1963 but the tunnel and southern portal survive.

+The war memorial in Wenvoe village was constructed of limestone from the quarry.